DanielMartinAlarcon/DanielMartinAlarcon.github.io/_posts/2019-01-01-b-water-pumps.md

 date: 2019-01-01 01:49:00
 ---

 I use the [fast.ai](https://www.fast.ai/) deep learning library for one of its newest applications: predictive modeling on tabular data.
-I compare its performance against the incumbent best tool in the field, gradient boosting with [XGBoost](https://xgboost.readthedocs.io/en/latest/).
-At least for this dataset, XGBoost achieves a higher accuracy and remains a system to be reckoned with.
+I compare its performance against the incumbent best tool in the field, gradient boosting with [XGBoost](https://xgboost.readthedocs.io/en/latest/), as well as against various scikit-learn classifiers.
+Despite recent prominence on other tabular datasets, in this case fast.ai falls behind XGBoost and sklearn's RandomForestClassifier.

+# Background

 The Tanzanian Ministry of Water recently conducted a survey of tens of thousands of water pumps that had been installed around the country over the last several decades.
 The Ministry knew what kind of pumps existed, which organizations had installed them, and how the pumps were managed.
 The survey added one last important detail to the existing knowledge: did the pumps still work?